 sldemo_mdlref_basic contains three

 model, at the MATLAB command prompt,

-To open the Model Slicer Manager, on the Apps tab, click Model Slicer.
+To open the Model Slicer Manager, on the Model Verification, Validation, and Test section of the Apps tab, click Model Slicer.

-In the Model Slice Manager, click the arrow to expand the Slice configuration list.
+In the Model Slice Manager, click the arrow to expand the Slicer configuration list.

 Set the slice properties:

 Model Slicer can also highlight the constructs downstream of or bidirectionally from a block in your model, depending on which direction you want to trace the signal propagation.

 CounterC as a starting point.
 In the model,

 CounterC and select Model Slicer > Add as Starting Point.